Home / Saving / Snoop App Review – A Path To Successful Budgeting?

 Snoop App – In Brief

-Snoop is a smartphone based budgeting app, that connects all of your bank and other financial accounts into one place, so you can have an overview and more efficiently manage your finances.
+Snoop is a smartphone based budgeting app, that connects all of your bank accounts, savings accounts, credit card accounts, plus other financial accounts, into one place.
+This gives you an overview of all your money and more efficiently manage your finances across all your accounts using their budgeting tools.

 Snoop App Pros & Cons